mochoabuilds/Blunt-Coffee-index/README.md

 # WEB APP

-* I build a digital bridge that integrates all this data to educate Chicagoans on the purchasing power of their dollar.
+* I integrate all this data to educate Chicagoans on the value of their dollar across the city.

 # REFERENCES